At Highlands Healthcare, we focus on improving the long-term health of our patients.

 Sean is an Clinical Senior Lecturer at the University of Sydney.
 He teaches training obstetrician and gynaecologists as well as medical students.
 Sean also works with Doctors Without Borders (MSF) and Doctors Assisting in South Pacific Islands (DAISI) with recent time spent in Kenya, PNG, Vanuatu, and the Solomon Islands.

 As a doctor who has spent time in high acuity and low-resource settings, he has a calm and reassuring presence which shapes all aspects of the care he provides for women across various stages of their lives.
-Based in Sale Street, he also has appointments at Ramsey Surgical Centre Orange, Dudley Private Hospital and Orange Base Hospital.
+Based in Sale Street, he also has appointments at Ramsay Surgical Centre Orange, Dudley Private Hospital and Orange Base Hospital.

 Member of : AGES, SWAPS, DAISI